How does the content recommendation engine work, and how do I adjust the factors that drive it?

 If your site makes use of the content recommendation engine, this article outlines how it works.

 Not sure if your site uses a content recommendation engine?
 Do you have an element on either your homepage or your website's right or left rails that is titled "Recommended" or "You should read ..."?
 If you aren't sure, talk to your Solutions Manager.
-Here's an example from ePublishing client WattAgNet.com.
+Here's an example from an ePublishing client.
 To see recommendations, you must have an account on the website.

 How it works: